 The top digital marketing trends can propel small business growth.
-But as a small business, it’s often unclear how to effectively use these strategies.
+But as a small business, it’s often unclear how to effectively use these online marketing tactics.
 Many seem too risky or cost-prohibitive.

 As a business leader, you need the answer to some important questions.

-Which digital marketing trends just aren’t worth the money for small business?
-Which ones help you get the best return on a small business marketing budget?
-Can the large-scale strategies that big companies use be scaled and still get results?
+Which digital marketing trends just aren’t worth the money for small businesses?
+Which ones help you get the best return and conversion rate on a small business marketing budget?
+Can the large-scale marketing campaigns that big companies use be scaled and still get results?

-From Chatbots to segmentation, let’s explore some of the most popular digital marketing trends blowing up the Internet.
+From artificial intelligence software to chatbots to segmentation, let’s explore some of the most popular marketing trends blowing up the digital marketing world.
 Let’s look at how a small business like yours can use them and succeed.